TheFrenchGhosty/Torrent-Magnets-Cleaner-Trackerless-Magnets-Userscript/README.md

 Licence : Public Domain

-#### The reason I created this userscript using is that the addon didn't work when I moved to Icecat.
+#### The reason I created this userscript is that the addon didn't work when I moved to Icecat.

 ## Note : I don't have any plan to host it on [Greasyfork](https://greasyfork.org/).